 The first question that needs to be answered is whether or not it’s worthwhile to produce pharmaceutical social media content for healthcare providers.
 If the answer is “yes,” then all of your social media offerings will have to make audiences choose the content that speaks to their level of knowledge.
 This is because the FDA recommends that all materials have a level of sophistication that matches that their audience’s pertinent knowledge (see page 6 here).
 At the very least, it entails building “Healthcare Professionals” and “Patient/Caregiver” tabs on a Facebook page, or, for Twitter, a completely separate profile.
-Given that healthcare professionals value more established forms of education than pharmaceutical social media, it’s likely that your brand will only be targeting patients on social media.
+Given that healthcare professionals value more established forms of education and have their own social networks like Doximity and Sermo, they’re probably not interested in your social media profile.

 A better question to ask physicians is whether or not they would be willing to reach out to and request a conversation with a sales representative through a pharmaceutical social media profile.

 Healthcare professionals are busy people who are constantly being inundated by requests for sales conversations.
 If, for example, a print advertisement creates interest among healthcare professionals, then including a call-to-action encouraging them to reach out for more information through pharmaceutical social media profile messaging could help generate leads that might have fizzled out otherwise.
 Since these conversations are anonymous and out of the public view, they can happen through your patient-focused profile.

 An automated chatbot can be programmed to ask users whether or not they are a patient or healthcare professional.
 Conversations featuring those who click “I am a healthcare professional” can be immediately fed into a CRM system.
 The user will be automatically informed that they will be contacted shortly, and they can continue their busy day.